DShield-ISC/dshield/README_openSUSE.md

 This script will:

 - disable IPv6 on the Pi
-- enable firewall logging and submitting of logs to DShield
+- enable firewall logging and submitting of logs to Dshield – openSUSE, from version 88 on, will use nftables instead of the depricated iptables
 - change your ssh server to listen on port 12222 for you as administator (access only from configurable IP addresses)
 - install the ssh honeypot cowrie (for ssh and telnet)
 - install honeypot web server